Breakfast in London, dinner in Barcelona

 -

-When booking or planning a journey at the German Railways website www.bahn.de, you can use the advanced options to change 'Duration of transfers standard' to greater amounts of time up to 45 minutes.
+When booking or planning a journey at the German Railways website int.bahn.de, you can change the default transfer time from normal to longer, up to 45 minutes.

 What happens if you miss a connection?